TinuJijo/DATA-SCIENCE-PROJECTS-PORTFOLIO/Exploratory Data Analysis (EDA) Zomato Dataset using Python/README.md

 ## Solutions

-1. Which countries have the highest number of Zomato transactions?
+1. Which are the top three countries where Zomato is most widely used?

 ![Image](https://github.com/user-attachments/assets/b32fd8f9-9430-4326-b174-6240dc303766)